GuidesUser experience (UX)

 User flows 101: Guide with examples

-User flows are innovative tools, yet UX designers often misunderstand and avoid them.
+User flows are innovative tools, yet designers often misunderstand and avoid them.
 These flows show all user interactions on a website from start to finish.

 What are user flows?